openenergymonitor/guide/source/applications/home-energy.markdown

 The OpenEnergyMonitor system can be used as a simple home energy monitoring system for understanding energy consumption.
 View and explore real-time power and daily energy consumption in kWh.

-MyElectric is a dashboard app which runs on [Emoncms](https://Emoncms.org).
+MyElectric is a web app which runs on [Emoncms](https://Emoncms.org).
+MyElectric is also available as a native android app.

 ![MyElectric](/images/applications/home-energy/home-energy-front.jpg)